Executive Summary

 Core Principles of the Blueprint

-There are a variety of distinctive principles upon which the Transition Centre model is based.
-These principles have been developed through an extensive search of literature, exploring best practice communities, a long ongoing dialog in our community and experience.
+There are a variety of distinctive principles upon which the Transition Centre Blueprint is based.
+These principles have been developed through an extensive search of literature, exploring best practice communities, a long ongoing dialog in our community, and experience gained.
 We believe these principles are universally applicable.

 Localization